5 Best Free VPNs for China in 2024: Reliable & Safe

-Updated on: March 25, 2024
+Updated on: November 12, 2024

-Fact Checked by Hazel Shaw
+Fact-checked by Hazel Shaw

 Kristel van Hoof Kristel van Hoof

-Updated on: March 25, 2024
+Updated on: November 12, 2024 Writer

 Short on time?
 Here’s the best free VPN for China in 2024:

-Quick summary of the best free VPNs for China in 2024:
+Quick Summary of the Best Free VPNs for China in 2024

-• 1. 🥇ExpressVPN — Best overall VPN for China in 2024 with secure apps and a 30-day money-back guarantee.
+Best overall paid VPN for China with secure apps and a 30-day money-back guarantee.

 Using a VPN in China could be against the law.
 Chinese laws regarding VPNs are very strict, especially with companies and institutions, and they affect both residents and visitors.
 While there are no known cases of the government penalizing foreigners or residents for VPN use, it’s wise to exercise caution.
-I neither promote nor condone the use of VPNs for illicit purposes, and I recommend doing proper research and complying with all local rules and guidelines.
+I neither promote nor condone the use of VPNs for illicit purposes, including copyright infringement, and I recommend doing proper research and complying with all local rules and guidelines.

 🥇 1.
 ExpressVPN — Best Overall VPN for China